-Students who need to add or drop a class, set up a payment plan, or check on their financial aid should stop by and talk with the helpful staff in the Solution Center, located in the lobby of the Esbenshade Enrollment Center.
-Students may also call 717.560.8254 or contact them by email.
+Students who need to add or drop a class, set up a payment plan, or check on their financial aid should stop by and talk with the helpful staff in the Solution Center, located in the lobby of the Esbenshade Enrollment Center and the lobby of the Charles Frey Academic Center.
+Students may also call 717.560.8254 or contact them by email, solutions@lbc.edu.

-Tuition and Fees for 2020-2021
+Tuition and Fees for 2022-2023